P&O Maritime Logistics

-P&O Maritime Logistics (formerly known as P&O Maritime) has been operating in the maritime industry since the 1960s.
+P&O Maritime Logistics, formerly P&O Maritime Services, has been operating in the maritime industry since the 1960s.
 The company has evolved over the years, they are active in the offshore renewables space and provide a wide variety vessels to support offshore activities within Europe including; survey, maintenance, operation, construction, power cable lay and inspection services.
 P&O Maritime was formed in the 1960s, and has offices worldwide.
 In 2019, following parent company DP World's acquisition of Topaz Energy & Marine, Topaz and P&O Marine were merged to create the new P&O Maritime Logistics.